 A personal journal practice I have is menstrual charting.
 Just by noting a few things each day about my mood and energy, I create a map that can help me be more understanding and compassionate with my hormonal cycle.
-Red School is a wonderful resource if you are interested.
+Red School is a wonderful resource if you are interested and this blog post on The Map of The Inner Seasons is a great place to start.
 And even if you are a non-menstruating woman or a man, you can still bring awareness to your own unique cycles and needs within each season, or let the moon be your guide.

 Write a love letter to yourself and put a reminder on your calendar to re-read in one year or on a special/hard day (like Valentine's Day).

 Write daily permission slips.
 So great for us recovering perfectionists.